 Blue Bloods (CBS)

 With CBS gradually retiring its veteran series (NCIS: Los Angeles is the latest long-running procedural to get the hook), we have to imagine the clock is ticking on the sure-to-be-pricey 13-year-old Blue Bloods.
 Then again, the Eye net is probably in no hurry to part ways with broadcast TV’s third most-watched entertainment program.
+UPDATE: Blue Bloods has been renewed for Season 14, after cast and producers reportedly agreed to salary cuts in order to keep the show going.

 And then there's The CW...